 Factors to Consider When Deciding on the Best Time to Apply

 As badly as you want that shiny new credit card and those bonus points in your wallet, don’t apply for it just yet.
 Look through the list below at least to ensure you’re being smart with your hard-earned money.
-Making sure you get these ducks in the row helps you get the best credit card possible.
+Making sure you get these ducks in a row helps you get the best credit card possible.

 Have a Good Credit Score

 Thanks to free credit score websites, it’s easier than ever to learn your credit score.
 Take the time to review your credit report for errors and verify that your current card and loan accounts are paid up.
-Fewer negative marks means a higher credit score.
+Fewer negative marks mean a higher credit score.

 Your credit score is the largest determining factor for what credit cards you qualify for.
 To get an unsecured rewards credit card (one that doesn’t require a security deposit), plan on having a score above 620.
 These aren’t the best credit cards on the market so look at them as a stepping stone.